DieselMeister/blog-articles/20231205_command_event_dependency_handling_expamples/20231205_command_event_dependency_handling.md

 # How to handle external dependencies of your domain in a command-event architecture

+## Update: 2023-12-19

+I added in the code and here in this article the reader monad.
+To be complete about this.
+Also There is a chapter "The Service" to explain, what is meant with the service implementation.

+And I want to add, I mention here sometimes the phrase 'normal dependency injection'.
+As you are aware, we use in many cases things like ASP.NET Core and the build in DI container with the resulting constructor injection, I call 'normal dependency injection'.
+(that seem to bother also some people, that wasn't clear about the term)

+I see this all pragmatically and foremost I describe my journey here.

+But at least I made a reader monad implementation.

 ## Introduction

 This article will show some examples or should I say more a small journey, how to manage the dependencies in a command-event architecture.